Marines, Let's Go: Production

 Walsh filmed the movie on location in Japan with extras from the US Marine Corps, who were pulled off filming due to the possibility of their being sent to Laos.
 The film was completed in Okinawa.

 The Marine technical advisor of the film was Colonel Jacob G. Goldberg (1911–2008), who served 30 years in the Marine Corps.

+Tom Reese was a former Marine and a military policeman, Roy Jenson a former sailor.

 Reception

 When the White House was interested in Warner Bros. making a film on John F. Kennedy's exploits as the commander of PT 109, Jack L. Warner sent a print of Marines, Let's Go to display Raoul Walsh's expertise for making the movie about Kennedy.
 The president hated the film, however, and Warner Bros. had to choose a new director for PT 109.